dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

 ## Why separate containers

-- It would be nice if we could run it by docker compose, but right now, there is not a straightforward way to achieve it.
+- It would be nice if we could run it by docker compose, but right now, there is not a straightforward way to achieve it, thus for the time being, we rely on the composition of separate docker images.
   - We need to update the indices in the elastic, while this is happening this service should be down.
-  - After the indices are update, ther would be need to restart this service.
+  - After the indices are updated, there is the need to restart this service.